Charting the Science of Structural Integration

 The Ida P. Rolf Research Foundation (IPRRF), introduced in 2007 at the First International Fascia Research Congress, encourages and supports interdisciplinary, scientifically sound research focusing on the therapeutic mechanisms, clinical effects, longer-term health effects, and utilization of Structural Integration, a therapeutic method designed to evoke whole body improvement of function and well-being.

-Foundation grant-making focuses on bringing together scientific, medical, and related professionals with practitioners of Structural Integration at several levels to explore, define, verify and expand the scientific bases of Dr. Rolf’s concepts and their role in improving the human condition.
+The Foundation issues grants focusing on bringing together scientific, medical, and related professionals with Structural Integration practitioners to explore, define, verify and expand the scientific basis of Dr. Rolf’s concepts and their role in improving the human condition.

 - 2015 Fascia Research Congress Book and Video AvailableWhether or not you were able to join us at the Congress in September 2015 near Washington, DC, you can have a window into the proceedings of this international event.
 The proceedings book and the streaming video are available now.
 In addition, 2007, 2009, and 2012 Fascia Research Congress DVDs and proceeding books continue to be offered for purchase.
 Visit fasciacongress.org »

 - View 2015 Video Presentations from Fascia, Acupuncture and OncologyThis Joint Conference of the Society for Integrative Oncology (SIO), the Fascia Research Society (FRS), and the Society for Acupuncture Research (SAR) was held at a Harvard Medical School Conference Center in November 2015.
 View each speaker segment »

 - Groundbreaking Clinical Study: Structural Integration for Chronic Lower Back PainConducted by a research scientist at Harvard Medical School, the project had its initial funding through a grant from the National Center for Complementary and Integrative Health, a branch of National Institutes of Health.
 Learn more about the clinical study »